Look at What I'm Doing: Self-Supervised Spatial Grounding of Narrations in Instructional Videos: Related Work

 \paragraph{Vision-and-language.} Semantic information from natural language has often been exploited to provide an additional source of supervision for learning visual representations.
 Such approaches have generally leveraged image~\cite{krishna2017visual,lin2014microsoft,plummer2015flickr30k} and video~\cite{anne2017localizing} datasets that are annotated with natural language descriptions to learn a joint embedding space, where visual and language representations of semantically-similar pairs are close.
 Prior approaches have mainly focused on retrieving short clips from a large video corpus \cite{miech2020end} or localizing relevant segments within untrimmed videos \cite{anne2017localizing, chen2018temporally, chen2019weakly}.
 However, they do not identify the relevant spatial locations of the described interactions.
 Some existing works aim to spatially localize a natural language query~\cite{Sadhu_2020_CVPR,zhang2020does,li2017tracking} but focus on objects and train on ground truth bounding boxes, whereas our approach is unsupervised.
 Object grounding with weak or no supervision is addressed in~\cite{chen2019weakly,amrani2020self,bertasius2020cobe}.
-Our task is different from object grounding, as it requires not only localizing all objects involved but also identifying when they are undergoing the specified interaction, \emph{c.f.} \textit{``onions''} vs \textit{``add onions to the tray''} in Fig.~\ref{fig:motiv}.

-Manual annotation of the above-mentioned datasets is usually an expensive and time-consuming process.
-To alleviate this problem, \cite{miech2020end} have proposed to learn robust video representations as well as an effective joint video-text embedding space from a large corpus of unlabeled and uncurated instructional videos \cite{miech2019howto100m}.
+To alleviate the costly annotations of curated datasets, \cite{miech2020end} have proposed to learn robust video representations as well as an effective joint video-text embedding space from a large corpus of unlabeled and uncurated instructional videos \cite{miech2019howto100m}.
 In concurrent work, CLIP~\cite{CLIPRadford2021} trained image-text representations on a dataset of 400 million (image, text) pairs collected from the internet.
 These efforts to learn from ``free'' data are similar in spirit to our work, however, we focus on the localization task.